Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Main results

 \section{Main results}

 {\thesection.\arabic{equation}}

-In this paper, we consider the propagation of waves in the space-time of a single black hole with a static Schwarzschild radius in the expanding universe, namely, the solutions of the linear and semilinear Klein-Gordon equations.
+In this paper, we consider the propagation of waves in the space-time of a single black hole (BH) with a static Schwarzschild radius in the expanding universe, namely, the solutions of the linear and semilinear Klein-Gordon equations.
+The line element of this space-time, which we consider, is given by

-The latest astrophysical observational data give strong evidence that the universe is expanding with the acceleration, that the black holes are overwhelmingly present in the universe, and that the masses of the black holes are changing in time.
-(See, e.g., \cite{Farrah}, \cite{Perlick}.)
-To embed the black hole (BH, the Schwarzschild space-time) in an expanded universe, we add the cosmological scale factor $a(t) $ to every component that is measured in spatial linear units.
-Correspondingly, we write the line element of such space-time as follows: